-(49) Clause 2(3) provides that unless excepted, a council's powers under the FNGA are to comply with the band's administration of government code or the relevant default regulations.
-Clause 43(4) amends section 2(3) of the Indian Act accordingly and modernizes the provision relating to the exercise of band powers without altering its substance.
+(49) Clause 2(3) provided that unless excepted, a council's powers under the FNGA were to comply with the band's administration of government code or the relevant default regulations.
+Clause 43(4) amended section 2(3) of the Indian Act accordingly and modernized the provision relating to the exercise of band powers without altering its substance.

-- the development, making and registration(50) of band laws, including public notice of proposed laws (clause 6(3)); - specified other topics, including band administration and its relationship to council, conflicts of interest of council members and band employees, access to information and privacy matters, and code-amending procedures (clause 6(4)).
+- band council meetings, including the holding of annual open meetings, the manner of making decisions and exercising council's powers, record keeping and access to records (clause 6(2)); - the development, making and registration(50) of band laws, the delegation of law-making powers, and public notice of proposed laws (clause 6(3)); - specified other topics, including band administration and its relationship to council, conflicts of interest of council members and band employees, access to information and privacy matters, and code-amending procedures (clause 6(4)).

-Generally speaking, the matters targeted for inclusion correspond to those recommended in the JMAC Report.(51)
+Generally speaking, the matters targeted for inclusion corresponded to those recommended in the JMAC Report.(51)

 d.
-Financial management and accountability (clause 7)
+Financial Management and Accountability (Clause 7)

 Canadian governments typically operate within accountability guidelines found in legislation, regulations and policy.
 The Indian Act does not provide for financial accountability of band governments, for which accountability requirements are found either in their own codes, policies or by-laws or in federal policy, such as the current intervention policy authorized in funding agreements between bands and DIAND.
 The requirements of other federal departments providing funding to bands are inconsistent.
-Noting that "the capacities of bands, both organizational and financial, to implement enhanced accountability measures will need to be assessed and considered",(52) the JMAC Report concluded that it seemed "reasonable that legislation could provide the basis for establishing consistent and comprehensive band financial management and accountability regimes".(53)
+Noting that "the capacities of bands, both organizational and financial, to implement enhanced accountability measures will need to be assessed and considered,"(52) the JMAC Report concluded that it seemed "reasonable that legislation could provide the basis for establishing consistent and comprehensive band financial management and accountability regimes."(53)

-Like clauses 5 and 6 in areas of leadership selection and government administration, clause 7 sets out minimum standards for any "financial management and accountability" code adopted by any band.
-They include rules for preparation and adoption of an annual budget; controlled expenditure of and signing authority for band funds; internal controls for deposits and asset management; various loan-related matters; salaries of council members and band employees; debt and debt management as well as deficit management; and procedures for amending the code.
+Like clauses 5 and 6 in areas of leadership selection and government administration, clause 7 set out minimum standards for any "financial management and accountability" code adopted by any band.
+They included rules for preparation and adoption of an annual budget; controlled expenditure of and signing authority for band funds; internal controls for deposits and asset management; various loan-related matters; salaries of council members and band employees; debt and debt management as well as deficit management; and procedures for amending the code.